 2004 Kunming Lake - Summer Palace, Beijing

-In 2004, Kumming Lake at the Summer Palace in Beijing depicts a scene characterized by water extending across the frame, bordered by trees and gentle shoreline contours.
-The setting exudes tranquility and a sense of spatial grandeur, highlighting the harmonious relationship between the constructed landscape and natural forms.
+In 2004, Kunming Lake at the Summer Palace in Beijing is depicted as a broad expanse of water stretching across the frame, bordered by trees and gently curving shoreline.
+The setting exudes tranquility and a sense of spatial grandeur, emphasizing the harmonious relationship between constructed landscape and natural forms.

-Kunming Lake was intentionally designed as a focal point within the Summer Palace's landscape, embodying imperial landscape principles that emphasize harmony, proportion, and curated vistas.
-The scene highlights serenity and continuity rather than activity, thereby allowing the setting to convey its historical significance and cultural importance.
+Kunming Lake was intentionally designed as a focal point within the Summer Palace’s grounds, embodying imperial landscape principles that stress harmony, proportion, and carefully curated vistas.
+The scene foregrounds serenity and continuity rather than activity, allowing the setting itself to convey its historical significance and cultural importance.